-An award instrument used to acquire from a non-federal party, by purchase, lease, or contract barter, property or services for the direct benefit or use of the Federal government.
+An award instrument used to acquire from a non-federal party, by purchase, lease, or

+Contract (or Grants Management) Officer barter, property or services for the direct benefit or use of the Federal government.
 The same term may be used to describe a vendor relationship between a recipient and another party under a grant (to acquire routine goods and services); however, the recipient may use subaward to describe the contract under a grant relationship.
-A DOE official responsible for the business management aspects of grants and Contract (or Grants cooperative agreements, including review, negotiation, award, and administration, and for the interpretation of grants administration policies and provisions.
+A DOE official responsible for the business management aspects of grants and cooperative agreements, including review, negotiation, award, and administration, and for the interpretation of grants administration policies and provisions.
 COs and GMOs are delegated the authority to obligate DOE to the expenditure of funds and permit changes to approved projects on behalf of DOE.

-A DOE staff member who works with a contract or grants management officer and is Contract (or Grants assigned the day-to-day management of a portfolio of grants and/or cooperative agreements.
+Contract (or Grants Management) Specialist A DOE staff member who works with a contract or grants management officer and is assigned the day-to-day management of a portfolio of grants and/or cooperative agreements.
 These activities include, but are not limited to, evaluating grant applications for administrative content and compliance with statutes, regulations, and guidelines; negotiating grants; providing consultation and technical assistance to grantees; and administering grants after award.